Project Management Processes

 The mapping of the 49 processes across the five Process Groups and 10 Knowledge Areas is shown below.
 The Process Groups are listed horizontally, and the Knowledge Areas vertically.
 For example, the Determine Budget process falls under the Planning Process Group, and Project Cost Management Knowledge Area.

-Relationship between Project Management Processes and Project Phases
+Relationship between Project Management Process Groups and Project Phases

 The project management processes are repeated in each phase of the project.
 The diagram below shows a project with three phases.
 In each phase, the processes in the five process groups - Initiating, Planning, Executing, Monitoring and Controlling, and Closing - are repeated.
 The Monitoring and Controlling processes is represented by the outer circle signifying that it is a continuous process and occurs throughout the phase.